Kyle Buckley

 Kyle Buckley, known professionally as Pink Slip, is an American record producer, songwriter, mixing engineer, DJ, and musician.
-He has worked on songs for artists such as Fletcher, Christian French, Jason Derulo, Ava Max, K.Flay, Leven Kali, Dreamer Boy, Landon Sears, One Ok Rock, Kang Daniel, Royal & the Serpent, Blas Cantó, CIX, Hyomin, Yuju, Dava, and many others.
+He has worked on songs for artists such as Fletcher, Christian French, Jason Derulo, Ava Max, Katseye, K.Flay, Leven Kali, Dreamer Boy, Landon Sears, One Ok Rock, Kang Daniel, Royal & the Serpent, Blas Cantó, CIX, Hyomin, Yuju, Dava, and many others.
 He has also released a catalog of his own music alongside remixes of other artist's songs.
 His sound has been described as a crossover between pop, future bass, hip-hop, and funk.

 Early life

 He started making music when he was 12 years old by watching YouTube videos and learning how to create beats.